 Written MCQ Challenge

-Example 2: Label the missing structures on the following diagram of the eye.
+Example 2: Identify the missing structures in the diagram of the human eye.

 Live Q&A

-Example 1: What is the large bundle of fibres that connects the two cerebral
+Example 1: What is the name of the major fiber tract connecting the two cerebral hemispheres?

 PATIENT DIAGNOSIS